42core-team/monorepo/wiki/README.md

 3. **Follow the README in the repository** 📧
 	- Basically, run `make devcontainer`, and then you can get started!
 Compile using `make`, visualizer to view the games is under `localhost:4000`, everything in `src/` will be compiled into your bot.

-🎉 **You are now ready to start coding!** 😎

 4. **Push some code!** 🔝
 	- The code you pushed will be used to execute games in the queue and in the final tournament.
-So make sure to push your code regularly and use to queue to test your bot against other participants!
+So make sure to push your code & test it against other players regularly!

-### 🔎 Get into Core Game!

-Look at all the different [Core Game Library Info Pages](core_library/README) in the sidebar to get sense of how things work!
-This wiki is your key to the trophy. 🏆

-### Play and test against other Teams 🎮

-Once the default test bot is too boring and you always win, feel free to share your compiled bot with other teams and play against them.
-You can do this via the queue feature on the website or locally.
-Of course, you can't force them but it might benefit both of you to see your bots in _real_ action.

-# 🏆 To win the event

-> Don't overcomplicate things!
-Simple but well-balanced bots may often reign over overcomplicated but ineffective bots.

-> Play against other players as often as possible!
+🎉 **You are now ready to start coding!** 😎

+# 🏆 The Five Sacred Laws of Core Game Victory 👑

+1. **Simplicity is Strength** - A simple, balanced bot will crush an overcomplicated mess.
+Build, test, refine — step by step, one small feature at a time.
+2. **Battle is the Best Teacher** - No plan survives first contact.
+Face off against others as often as possible; every loss is data, every win is progress.
+3. **Knowledge is power** - Master the documentation, understand every function you wield.
+A wise coder outplays a reckless but fast one every single time.
+4. **Unity is Might** - Team up if you can.
+Two brains debug faster than one, and strategy thrives on collaboration.
-> Have fun!
-Don't take things too seriously & be nice to each other.
+5. **Have fun!** - Don't take things too seriously & be nice to each other.
 Embrace the good vibes in a friendly competition! ⚡️

-Good luck from the CORE team! 🚀🎸🔥💥🗿
+***Good luck*** **from the CORE team!** 🚀🎸🔥💥🗿